alejandra-dahl/School_District_Analysis/README.md

 In the original chart above, Thomas High ranked 2nd in the district.
 After the ninth grade scores from Thomas High were adjusted, their ranked dropped to about middle bottom.

 #
-**4. How does replacing the ninth-grade scores affect the following:
+**4. How does replacing the ninth-grade scores affect the following:**

- - Math and reading scores by grade: 9th grade scores for Thomas High now show a 'NaN' and are not included in the analysis.
+ - **Math and reading scores by grade:** 9th grade scores for Thomas High now show a 'NaN' and are not included in the analysis.
- - Scores by school spending: There was a slight dip in % passing reading and % overall passing.
+ - **Scores by school spending:** There was a slight dip in % passing reading and % overall passing.
- - Scores by school size: There was a very small impact when 9th grade scores were changed to Null.
+ - **Scores by school size:** There was a very small impact when 9th grade scores were changed to Null.
- - Scores by school type: Removing 9th grade scores had little affect scores by school type.
+ - **Scores by school type:** Removing 9th grade scores had little affect scores by school type.

 ## Summary

+Here is a summary of the four changes seen in the analysis.
+The overall passing percentage for Thomas High dropped significantly from 91% to 65% (rounded).
+This then shifted the math and reading averages.
+Their ranking also dropped from 2nd in the district to bottom half.
+The 9th grade data from Thomas High School have been removed and now show as "NaN" (null values).
+More changes were seen in the school summary than the larger district summary.